PecanProject/pecan/book_source/03_intermediate_users_guide/01_pecan_xml.md

-# PEcAn XML Configuration
+# The PEcAn XML

 The PEcAn system is configured using a xml file, often called settings.xml.
-The configuration file can be split in X seperate pieces:
+The configuration file contains the following sections:

 1. [PEcAn Folders](#pecan-folders)
 2. [Database Access](#database-access)